oconnor663/blake3_reference_impl_c/README.md

 30f932e14e8cef63f94e658994059fba1a0cf548b01813714c2ce32e2e1c5d3d
 ```

+Note that putting `--key` on the command line as in the example above isn't
+something you should do in production, because other processes on your machine
+can see your command line arguments.
+This binary is for demo and testing
+purposes only and isn't intended for production use.

 This implementation tries to be as simple as possible, and the only performance
 optimization here is liberal use of the `inline` keyword.
 Performance isn't
 terrible though, and under `clang -O3` this is a hair faster than Coreutils